Our board is a team of dedicated friends and members who have supported Dragonfly from the very beginning and who all work voluntarily.

 Melanie Gubler, 1984, Buelach

 Melanie has always been fascinated by other cultures and traveling, which is why she decided to study tourism.
-While travel preparations in 2011 she was made aware of the Dragonfly Association and immediately got in touch with Sara.
+While making travel preparations in 2011 she became aware of the Dragonfly Association and immediately got in touch with Sara.
 She wanted to help and so, without hesitations, she travelled to Siem Reap and actively supported the team there with the completion of the HAVEN Training Restaurant.

 To date, she has not lost her fascination for the country, the people and for Dragonfly.
-Melanie was proposed and elected as the new actuary at the General Assembly in May 2015.
+Melanie was proposed and elected as the new actuary at the general meeting in May 2015.

 Ruggero De Pellegrini, 1972, Taegerwilen